The Chaucer Studio is a nonprofit organization assisted by the English

 - The Book of the Duchess, Dame Sirith, Sir Thopas, and The Merchant's Tale in Alan T. Gaylord, 'Imagining Voices: Chaucer on Cassette', Studies in the Age of Chaucer 12 (1990): 224-31.

-Readers for the Studio (who are unpaid) are teachers or students of
+Readers for the Studio are volunteer teachers or students of

 medieval literature.
 Prospective readers are invited to send an audition